rafael-santiago/cutest/doc/README.md

 If you put the libcute in a well-known place.

-## Relevant options which your test binary accepts
+## Dumping test log to a file

-Until now there is only one option: ``--cute-log-path=<filepath>``.
+To do it use the option ``--cute-log-path=<filepath>``.
 This option specifies a file path where the test log will be dumped.

 ## Reading command line options from your test cases